david-loeb/edid/README.md

-The plots can be customized in a number of ways, including the confidence intervals to plot, color scheme, titles, point and line sizes, text sizes, and font.
-You can also save the plot result and customize it further with your own {ggplot2} pipeline.
+The plots can be customized in a number of ways, including the confidence intervals to plot, color scheme, titles, point and line sizes, text sizes, font, and whether to display the legend.
+You can also save the plot result and customize it further with your own {ggplot2}
+pipeline.
 The plot below shows the full set of $ATT(g,t)$ results and all confidence intervals with some appearance customizations.
 (I increase the confidence interval size in the example to provide a more demonstrative plot.)

 ``` r
 # Increase the size of CIs